How to Start Watercolor Painting for Beginners in 2025

 You’ll want a painting palette to mix your colors and make sure you have the right amount of water added for the color you want.
 The amount of water you mix with the pigment will determine the shade of your color.
 The palette is an essential tool for watercolor painting for beginners and pros alike.

-It might seem obvious when watercolor painting for beginners, but you’ll need clean water for watercolor painting, as well as a cloth or paper towels to dab and clean off your brushes.Â
+It might seem obvious, but watercolor painting for beginners can get a little messy if you aren't prepared.
+You’ll need clean water as well as a cloth or paper towels to dab and clean off your brushes.Â

-This is an optional supply, but definitely comes in handy if you want to create really crisp, clean edges to frame your painting.
+Masking or painter's tape is an optional supply, but it comes in handy if you want to create crisp, clean edges to frame your painting.
 It can also be used to paint some cool geometric patterns, which makes for some pretty fun watercolor painting for beginners.

 Best Watercolor Paints for Beginners

-Watercolor paints come in tubes and pans, but it doesn’t really matter which you choose, so long as you invest in high-quality paints.
+Watercolor paints come in tubes and pans, but it doesn’t matter which you choose, as long as you invest in high-quality paints.
 Low-quality brands won’t stay smooth and even, but will instead have a cracked and chalky look.
-Quality is key when it comes to watercolor painting for beginners.
+Quality is key, even when it comes to watercolor painting for beginners, as lower-quality options are more prone to fading.
+There's nothing worse than watching an artwork you love slowly fade away.

 Best Watercolor Brushes for Beginners